-At 31 December 2016, if the currency USD had weakened/strengthened by 5 % against the EUR with all other variables held constant, revenues would vary by around +/- 1.6% or MEUR +/- 16.
-Operating A substantial part of the Group's steel and brass (copper and zinc) profit would not have been significantly changed.
+At 31 December 2016, if the currency USD had weakened/strengthened by 5 % against the EUR with all other variables held constant, profit would not have been significantly changed.
 A change in EUR and USD of +/- 5% versus the NOK would have influenced the conversion of the long term debt and hence influenced the financial items with approximately MEUR +/- 12.
 These changes would also have generated changes in currency conversion in the equity, hence the equity change would have been less significant.